Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 - Single Choice
 - Filter

-These different variants are represented by the `VitaminChipVariant` enum, wifth 4 cases:
+These different variants are represented by the `VitaminChipVariant` enum, with 4 cases:
 - `.action`
 - `.input`
 - `.singleChoice`